daffl/jquery.dform/readme.markdown

 	});

 The type generator uses the *attr* [plugin method](#plugin-methods) to add the proper HTML attributes to the button.
-Now the new type can be used:
+Now the new type can be used like this:

 	$('#myform').dform({
 		"type" : "hellobutton",
 		"id" : "my-button"
 	});

-And generates:
+Which generates:

 	<button id="my-button" class="ui-dform-hellobutton">Say hello</button>